dgerabagi/data-curation-environment/flattened_repo.md

 ### 2.1.
 User Experience Flow

-1. The user clicks a "Pop-out" icon in the Parallel Co-Pilot header (or runs a command from the palette).
+1. The user runs the `DCE: Open Parallel Co-Pilot` command from the Command Palette or clicks the icon in the Activity Bar.
 2. Instead of opening in the sidebar, the Parallel Co-Pilot panel opens as a new tab in the main editor group.
 3. The user can then click and drag this tab out of the main VS Code window, and it will become its own floating window, which can be moved to another monitor.